Anastasia Prikhodko: 2005–2007: Breakthrough and Fabrika Zvyozd

 After beginning her music career in 2005, Prikhodko first experienced mainstream success in 2007, after being cast in series seven of the Russian music competition Fabrika Zvyozd, an international version of the Spanish program Operación Triunfo.
 Prikhodko continued to advance through the competition until the finale, where she was declared the winner.
 Prikhodko garnered controversy during her participation in the show, after she was caught on film admitting to another contestant that she did not like Chinese people or black people, drawing accusations of racism.
 She immediately apologized for her comments.

 Following her win in the competition, Prikhodko was signed to a contract by Ukrainian music producer Konstantin Meladze, who was a frequent guest on Fabrika Zvyozd.
 She has gone on to state that she did not enjoy being on reality television, and that her only friend during the experience was a member of the production crew.
-She released several singles in 2007, none of which managed to gain massive mainstream attention.
+She released several singles in 2007, none of which managed to gain mainstream attention.